NAMTeam/namteam.github.io/README.md

 #### Table

-This is probably our bread and butter.
 Use a [Markdown table generator](https://www.tablesgenerator.com/markdown_tables) to make a Markdown table, paste it inside the below shortcode:

 ```
 {{< table class="CLASS" >}}